Machine Learning for Renewable Energy Systems

 Language: English

-Only the final seminar paper/ documentation (50%) and the presentation/ code (50%) are graded.
-The reviews and first version of the paper have to be handed-in on time to pass the course.
+The final code notebook (75%) and the presentation (25%) are graded.
 Preliminary deadlines can be found at the bottom of this page in the tentative course plan.

 Registration